No One Reads My Blog – 10 Practical And Simple Solutions

 Reading blog articles on laptops, phones, and tablets is a very different reading form.

-As a rule of thumb, use no more than 2 short sentences together.
+As a rule of thumb, use no more than two short sentences together.
 Break up very long sentences into smaller bite-size sentences.

-Ideally, the text should be dark grey and not black, on a white or very pale background.
+Ideally, the text should be dark grey, not black, on a white or pale background.

 Your choice of font is also important.
-A san serif font such as Arial works much better than a serif font like New Times Roman.
+A san serif font like Arial works much better than a serif font like New Times Roman.

 The last element is the font size.
 Don’t make readers squint.